daniellkennett/churn_case_study/README.md

 2. When customers are getting hit by surge pricing, they trend towards churning.
 Reduce surge price rates.

+3. Based on the partial dependence plot for the phone feature, we recommend the mobile team work on ensuring the same customer experience between iPhone and Android platform.
+We are seeing a slightly downward trending slope between Android and iPhone customers which implies iPhone customers were more likely to churn given all else equal.
 # What are the potential impacts of implementing these plans or decisions?
 What performance metrics did you use to evaluate these decisions, why?